- U.S. Society and Politics/Policy Perspectives

 Johnny Smith is the Julius C. "Bud" Shaw Professor of Sports, Society, and Technology and an Assistant Professor of History.
 His research focuses on the history of sports and American culture.

 In 2016 he published Blood Brothers: The Fatal Friendship Between Muhammad Ali and Malcolm X (written with Randy Roberts).
 Blood Brothers reveals how Malcolm X awakened Cassius Clay's political consciousness and transformed the new heavyweight champion--Muhammad Ali--into an international symbol of Black Power.
-In 2017, Blood Brothers won the North American Society for Sport History Book Award.
+Blood Brothers won the North American Society for Sport History (NASSH) Book Award.

 His first book, The Sons of Westwood: John Wooden, UCLA, and the Dynasty That Changed College Basketball, explores the emergence of college basketball as a national pastime and the political conflicts in college athletics during the 1960s and 1970s.
 In 2014, Choice named The Sons of Westwood an "Outstanding Academic Title."